Dalešice (Jablonec nad Nisou District)

 Dalešice (Daleschitz) is a municipality and village in Jablonec nad Nisou District in the Liberec Region of the Czech Republic.
 It has about 200 inhabitants.

 History

 The first written mention of Dalešice is from 1538.
-Until 1848, the village was part of the Český Dub manor.
+Until 1848, the village was part of the Český Dub estate.
 In 1960, the municipality was merged with Maršovice.
-In 1991, Dalešice became a sovereign municipality again.
+In 1991, Dalešice became again an independent municipality.